 - 4. Enter the device slot number.
-If you add a PMC adapter or configure a Model 10F or 10H, you will not be prompted for a slot number. - 5.
+If you add a PMC adapter or configure a Model 1xF or 1xH, you will not be prompted for a slot number. - 5.
 If you are adding an interface on a single-port adapter, go to step 6.
-Otherwise, continue with this step. - Enter the port number.
-The range of port numbers supported depends on the multi-port adapter type. - 6.
-Make a note of the interface number to which this port is assigned and the net number.
+Otherwise, continue with this step.

+Enter the port number.
+The range of port numbers supported depends on the multi-port adapter type.

+- 6. Make a note of the interface number to which this port is assigned and the net number.
 If you configure a WAN interface and wish to use a data-link type other than PPP, you must use the set data-link data-link type command to change the data-link type to any of the data-link protocols available on your IBM 2212 (frame relay, X.25, and SDLC for example). - 7.
 Enter at the Config> prompt net net number to access interface-unique configuration commands.
-Refer to the Access Integration Services Software User's Guide for a description of the supported interface commands. - 8.
-Enter exit after configuring the interface. - 9.
-Use the protocol command at the Config> prompt to configure protocols on the interface.
-Refer to Volume 1 and Volume 2 of the Access Integration Services Protocol Configuration and Monitoring Reference for a description of the supported commands for each protocol. - 10.
-Type exit to get the Config> prompt. - 11.
-Repeat steps 3 through 10 if you have a multi-port adapter and you want to have more than one interface defined on the adapter. - Enter write to save your changes. - 13.
-Press Ctrl-p to return to the OPCON () prompt. - 14.
-Type restart at the OPCON () prompt.
+Refer to the Access Integration Services Software User's Guide for a description of the supported interface commands. - Note: This step does not apply to the compression/encryption adapter.
+At the Config> prompt, enter enable coprocessor to enable the compression/encryption adapter. - 8.
+Enter exit after configuring the interface.